olcf/olcf-user-docs/profiling/TAU.rst

    :align: center

-- Similar approach for other metrics, not all of them can be used.
+- A similar approach for other metrics, not all of them can be used.
-- TAU provides a tool called tau_cupti_avail where we can see the list of available metrics, then we have to figured out which CUPTI metrics use these ones.
+- TAU provides a tool called tau_cupti_avail, where we can see the list of available metrics, then we have to figure out which CUPTI metrics use these ones.

 Tracing
 =======

 - Activate tracing and declare the data format to OTF2.
-It supports only MPI and OpenSHMEM applications
+OTF2 format is  supported only by MPI and OpenSHMEM applications.

 .. code::